Child Injury Lawyer Serving New JerseySchedule a Free Consultation

 Children and dog bites in New Jersey

-Nationally, about 52 percent of dog bite victims are children 10 years of age and younger.
+Nationally, about 52 percent of dog bite victims are children ten years of age and younger.
 The most frequently bit segment of the population is very young children.
 Dog attacks can be especially dangerous for children who cannot fight off a dog.
-Almost 50 percent of all fatally bitten victims are children less than one year old.
-Children can suffer crushed bones, nerve damage, blood loss, shock and dismemberment.
+Almost 50 percent of all fatally bitten victims are children under one-year-old.
+Children can suffer crushed bones, nerve damage, blood loss, shock, and dismemberment.
 In addition to the physical injuries, children suffer emotional trauma that can lead to night terrors and anxiety attacks whenever they are around dogs.

 Estimating damages in a child injury case

 A child’s injuries raise many questions as to an appropriate measure of compensation.
-For example, if an adult has a professional degree and the injury makes it impossible to continue in a career, a plaintiff’s attorney can present a reasonable estimation of lost income over a projected career.
+For example, if an adult has a professional degree and the injury makes it impossible to continue, a plaintiff’s attorney can present a reasonable estimation of lost income over a projected career.
 If a dancer loses a leg in an auto accident, an attorney can present a case for the loss of enjoyment of life.
 But for child victims, the future can be entirely speculative.
 There can be questions about a child’s long-term prognosis and their ability to recover.
-When it comes to making a jury understand and appreciate the full extent of a child’s loss due to injury, an attorney’s experience is vitally important.
+When making a jury understand and appreciate the full extent of a child’s loss due to injury, an attorney’s experience is vitally important.

 NJ statute of limitations for children’s injuries

 In most personal injury cases, the statute of limitations is two years from the date of the incident.
-However, because injured children do not have the capacity to file a lawsuit, the statute of limitations is tolled until they turn 18 years of age.
+However, because injured children cannot file a lawsuit, the statute of limitations is tolled until they turn 18.
 They can then file a lawsuit up until they turn 20.
-This extended period is important, because you might not know that an injury has affected your child’s development until after a two-year period has passed.
+This extended period is important because you might not know that an injury has affected your child’s development until after two years have passed.

 Contact our accomplished NJ lawyers for your child injury case

 If your child has been injured due to someone’s negligence, you want the full compensation those injuries deserve.
-Brach Eichler attorneys have a long track record of success in personal injury cases, but we also understand the special concerns that arise when the victim is a child.
-Let us help you get the compensation you deserve and the closure you need to put this horrible incident behind you.
-Call us today at 973-364-8300 or contact us online to schedule a free consultation.
+Brach Eichler Injury Lawyers attorneys have a long track record of success in personal injury cases, but we also understand the special concerns that arise when the victim is a child.
+Let us help you get the compensation you deserve and the closure to put this horrible incident behind you.
+Call us today at (973) 364-8300 or contact us online to schedule a free consultation.